Skip to main content

 ...

-5. Navigate to the Pull requests -> Compare & pull request -> and click Create pull request:
+5. Click Pull requests -> Compare & pull request -> and click Create pull request.

 6. Check the Review Pipeline status.
-Navigate KubeRocketCI -> Components -> tekton-hello-world and click on review pipeline.
+Navigate KubeRocketCI -> Projects -> tekton-hello-world and click on review pipeline.
 The helm-lint task should be displayed there:

 Explore Lint Step